 Person-centered language guidelines.
-Alzheimer Society, November 2017.
+Alzheimer Society.
 Whether you work to support people living with dementia, know someone who has dementia or just interested in using respectful, person-centred language, we encourage you to refer to and share this list of recommended terms to use in relation to dementia.

 Person-centered language guidelines (one pager).
-Alzheimer Society, November 2017.
+Alzheimer Society.
 This one-page summary of our larger person-centered guidelines document condenses the list of recommended terms into three major categories: Dementia behaviour, talking about people living with dementia and caregivers.

 The power of language to create culture.
 Carmen Bowman, MHS; Judah Ronch, PhD; and Galina Madjaroff, MA, 2013.
 This paper investigates how developing and using new language can positively affect the way seniors feel and think about themselves and function on a day-to-day basis.